On this page:

 Yes.
 You can make a voluntary repayment to the ATO at any time and for any amount.
 Voluntary repayments are in addition to the compulsory repayments made through your tax return.
 If you make a voluntary repayment of $500 or more, you will receive a bonus of 5%*.This means your account will be credited with an additional 5% of the value of your payment.
 The bonus is 5% of the payment amount, not 5% of the total debt.

 To work out how much you need to repay to clear your entire debt, divide your total debt by 1.05.
+Round the amount of your payment down to the nearest dollar.

 How do I make a voluntary repayment?